-TINA.org investigated the Snapchat, Instagram, Facebook, and Twitter accounts of record producer DJ Khaled and found that he was deceptively marketing various alcohol brands — Diageo’s Cîroc vodka, Bacardi’s D’Usse cognac, and Sovereign Brands’ Belaire sparkling wines and Bumbu rum — to his more than 23 million social media followers, many of whom were under the age of 21, without disclosing his material connection to the alcohol companies.
+TINA.org investigated the social media accounts of record producer DJ Khaled and found that he was deceptively marketing various alcohol brands — Diageo’s Cîroc vodka, Bacardi’s D’Usse cognac, and Sovereign Brands’ Belaire sparkling wines and Bumbu rum — to his millions of followers, many of whom were under the age of 21, without disclosing his material connection to the alcohol companies.

 - DJ Khaled fixed deceptive posts and halted marketing of alcohol brands on Snapchat